I know your secret.

 People will hire you to review content like: reports, blog posts, books, etc.

-Depending on the type of job (editing or proofreading), you may need a bachelor’s or a degree in a relevant field.
+Depending on the type of job, you may need a relevant bachelor’s degree.
 But you’ll know this before applying for a job.

 Either way, you’ll get to decide the best option for you.